PACO-CPU/minimal-mistakes/_docs/013-build.md

 ### 5 Rocket Libaries

-RocketLib contains liberaries essential for the communication between programs running on the FPGA and the machine attached.
+RocketLib contains libraries essential for the communication between programs running on the FPGA and the machine attached.
 This will install the RocketLib into the directory riscv-tools:

 ```bash
 $ cd paco-env/rocket-soc/rocket_soc/lib